passportxyz/passport-docs/building-with-passport/quick-start-guide.md

 2. Getting the signing message and nonce

-This returns the signing message and nonce required in the request for submitting a passport.
+This returns the signing message and nonce required in the request for submitting a Passport.

 ```
 https://api.scorer.gitcoin.co/registry/signing-message
 ```

-3. Submitting a passport
+3. Submitting a Passport

 Once the user has signed the message, we'll send a new request to this endpoint along with the address, SCORER ID, signature, and nonce.